NetherWiki/nether/skyshale/_dev/inbox.md

 Skyshale started with playing mind-chess, expannding it with 'reversing' moves (similar to chess with time travel.)
 She then developed general purpose 'registers' for storing different kinds of information and retrieving them in her mind.

+# The Land Before Time
+We can have an article about the Land Before Time in Prototheist popular culture with a description of the MST3K-style showings and a table of descriptions of the parody characters and their traits, some of the jokes listed as shoutouts perhaps.

 # Vanilla Corporation
 We call Vanilla Corporation the 'invisible titan' much like FreeBSD is the 'unseen giant'.